-Play of the Game

-06

-TITANFALL 2

-PUBLISHER RESPAWN ENTERTAINMENT
+TITANFALL 2 PUBLISHER RESPAWN ENTERTAINMENT

-PUBLISHER RESPAWN ENTERTAINMENT This sequel to the ace (but multiplayeronly) game compensates with arguably one of the best solo FPS campaigns ever.
+This sequel to the ace (but multiplayeronly) game compensates with arguably one of the best solo FPS campaigns ever.
 It's a wall-running, doublejumping, mech-punching delight.
 DEFINING MOMENT Scoring a kill and \$5,000 in Bounty Hunt multiplayer.

-N7

 DISHONORED 2

 PUBLISHER ARKANE STUDIOS

 This supernatural stealth-em-up is a superb action game and a landmark work of videogame world building wrapped up in a sumptuous art style.
 DEFINING MOMENT Exploring Karnaca's shifting clockwork mansion and finding your way between the walls.

-()8

 GEARS OF WAR 4

 PUBLISHER MICROSOFT STUDIOS

 A soft reboot that respects what made Gears great, then introduces new threats and surprises for the best game since GOW 2.
 An essential entry for Gear-heads and newcomers alike.
 DEFINING MOMENT Fighting Swarm in the storm during the peaks of Act 4.

+INSIDE

-INSIDE PUBLISHER PLAYDEAD
+PUBLISHER PLAYDEAD

-In this eerie, enigmatic side-scroller, a small boy must survive a strange world of robots, puppet-people and worst of all: adults.
+In this eerie, enigmatic side-scroller, a small boy must survive a strange world of robots, puppet-people, and worst of all: adults.
 Discover what happened to his world while trying to survive.
 DEFINING MOMENT When our hero finds a head device that can control people.

-10

-HITMAN

-PUBLISHER IO INTERACTIVE
+HITMAN PUBLISHER IO INTERACTIVE

 10's flashy reboot adds mystery and menace to Hitman's bag of tricks.
-Each episode takes place in a different city, and each hit is more challenging.
-Easily the best Hitman game yet.
+Each episode takes place in a different city, and each hit is more challenging than the last.
+The best Hitman game yet.
 DEFINING MOMENT Breaking into a high-tech hospital in Hokkaido.

-→ READ THE FULL XBOX ONE REVIEWS AT GAMESRADAR.COM/OXM
+READ THE FULL XBOX ONE REVIEWS AT GAMESRADAR.COM/OXM

-THE BEST FILMS AND TV IN MARCH
+THE BEST MOVIES AND TV IN MARCH movies

-films

-GREEN ROOM

-FOR FANS OF Blue Ruin, slasher films
+GREEN ROOM FOR FANS OF Blue Ruin, slasher films